Residential Solar Investment Tax Credit

 This is a personal tax credit for the state of Massachusetts that provides a 15% tax credit against the state income tax for the entire cost of your solar (PV) system.
 The maximum tax credit is $1,000.
 The tax credit may be carried over for a maximum of three years.
 In order to qualify for the tax credit, the system must be new, in compliance with stipulated performance and safety standards, and must be operating for at least five years.

 Massachusetts provides 100% property tax exemption for a duration of 20 years on photovoltaic energy systems used to generate electricity for a residence.

 Massachusetts offers 100% sales tax exemption for any equipment related to a solar electricity generation to a residence.

 Solar Renewable Energy Certificate (SREC)

 An SREC is a tradeable certificate that represents all the positive environmental attributes of electricity generated from a solar electric system.
-Each time a solar system generates 1,000 kilowatt hours (1 megawatt hour) of electricity, an SREC is issued which can then be sold or traded separately.
+An SREC is a tradeable certificate that represents all the positive environmental attributes of electricity generated from a solar electric system.
+Each time a solar system generates 1,000 kilowatt hours (1 megawatt hour) of electricity, a system may earn an SREC multiplied by the SREC Factor.
 In order to qualify for SRECs, projects must be in Massachusetts and must be grid-tied systems.

 The price of SRECs is established mainly by market availability, although the Department of Energy Resources (DOER) has created some market stability by creating a state Solar Credit Clearinghouse Auction, as well as the Solar Alternative Compliance Payment (SACP) for the state RPS .
 There is not a definitive ruling if SREC income is taxable.
 We recommend you speak to your tax accountant or lawyer for more information on tax implications.